If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 How To Do

-- Take an overhand grip, hands slightly wider than shoulder-width apart, and sit on the machine seat.
-Lock your knees under the support pads.
+- Lock your knees under the support pads.

 - Go full range of motion and concentrate on your back muscles doing the major work.